spritebuilder/SWF-Importer/README.md

 Great let's see these in action in SpriteBuilder.

+Important: The current App Store version (1.0.3) of SpriteBuilder is not fully compatible with this tool, if you want to ensure compatibility please build from [SpriteBuilder source](https://github.com/apportable/SpriteBuilder).

 **Step 1)** Create a new project, I called it 'bluedemo', it will open up the MainScene.
 Right click on 'MainScene.ccb in the File view and select `Show in Finder`.

 **Step 2)** Copy the files from the export into this directory and then click back to the SpriteBuilder view.
 In a couple of seconds you will see 'bluebeat_pikarun.ccb' appear in File view.